Asabeneh/JavaScript-for-Everyone/readMe.md

 # Functions

 A function is a block of code designed to perform a certain task.
 A function is declared by a function key word followed by a name, followed by parentheses ().
 A parentheses can take a parameter.
 If a function take a parameter it will be called with argument.
-A function can also take a default paramenter.
+A function can also take a default parameter.
 A function can be declared or created in couple of ways:

-- _Decleration function_
+- _Declaration function_
 - _Expression function_
 - _Anonymous function_
 - _Arrow function_